NativeScript/nativescript-fresco/README.md

 String value used for the placeholder image URI.
 You can use this property to set a placeholder image loaded from the local and resources files of your {N} application.

+**Note: Currently there are limitations on how many different Images can be set to as 'placeholderImage' before OutOfMemoryError is thrown.
+For best results its recommended to use a single image for all ```placeholderImageUri``` of your FrescoDrawee instances.*

 ```xml
 <nativescript-fresco:FrescoDrawee placeholderImageUri="~/placeholder.jpg"/>
 ```